JackpotRising/jr-docs/homebase/integration.md

 **Percentage Table**

-Shows the split for default Ditribution and Condition settings, or allows you to overide and define custom percentage payouts.
+Shows the payout split for each awardee per tier.
+When a Custom distribution is selected it allows you to define each percentage amount.

 !> Please make sure that the actual amount being paid out to each tier is sufficient.
 If you have too many tiers or payout spots enabled for the current starting jackpot, then you could run into an issue where a payout spot receives less than the attempt fee for that tier!
 If you run into this issue, then please reduce the number of tiers/payouts or increase the starting jackpot amount.

 #### 5. Duration

-When setting the duration of your tournament you can create a "set" tournament or a "recurring" tournament.
+Configures the duration of your tournament.

 ![Screenshot](media/tournament/005.png)

 **Set Mode**

-The tournament has a clearly defined start and end date/time
+The tournament has a defined start and end date/time

 **Recurring Mode**

-Recreates the tournament repeated via a defined interval (ex: daily, etc)
+Recreates the tournament repeatedly at defined interval (ex: daily, etc).
+The tournament name will be auto-generated for Recurring tournaments.

-> Note the tournament name will be auto-generated for Recurring tournaments
+> Editing a recurring tournament will provide an option to delete it.
+This will stop it from recurring.